subfuzion/denobyexample.dev/content/en/for/for_in.md

 weight: 80
 ---

 The for..in loop is used to iterate over an object's properties.
-It's usage with JavaScript has complex behavior that can be surprising, but as long as you stick to TypeScript, you do not need to be aware of JavaScript's object-based inheritance and object prototype chaining.
+Its classic usage with JavaScript has complex behavior that can be surprising, but as long as you use TypeScript, you avoid the nuances of JavaScript's object-based inheritance and object prototype chaining.

 Here we demonstrate the for..in loop, followed by the equivalent example using